cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 ???

-* Talk about enabling auth methods.
+* Enabling Authentication Methods is very similar to Secrets Engines
-* Talk about default and custom paths
+* Same path options and defaults
 * Explain the examples

 ---